nsidc/data-access-tool-ui/README.md

 \* or another branch, if a special circumstance requires releasing from a non-`master` branch

+Because we display the version to the user, after release, the version should be incremented and `-dev` appended to the version string, so that subsequent builds indicate that it is a new version.

 ## Deployment

 First, build the app: